mkicjn/paraforth/README.md

 * No built-in number syntax (parsing words like `$` and `#` used for integer literals of different bases)
 * No internalized concept of "immediate" words - all words execute immediately when typed
   * (The trick is, non-immediate words simply compile a call instruction to their runtime code and return)
-* All I/O through a basic serial interface - `KEY` and `EMIT` are the only OS primitives in the kernel
+* All I/O through a basic serial interface - `KEY` and `EMIT` are the only OS primitives in the core
 * Working (albeit very basic) ELF executable generator demo, but no metacompiled version yet
 * Reasonably extensive design notes in the source code (assumes familiarity with typical Forth internals)

 ### Current Dependencies:

-* FASM (flat assembler; used to assemble the kernel)
+* FASM (flat assembler; used to assemble the core)
 * Linux-based OS (only to host `read()` and `write()` syscalls)

 My hope for this project is that it will eventually become fully self-hosting, even down to the OS level in the distant future.